122 Eighth Avenue

 I have a question regarding a mature cherry tree located at the southeast corner of the 122 8th Ave property, adjacent to the alley.
 I notice that the re-zoning application proposes removing this tree to build a carport, "due to poor health and location".
 I live in the area and this tree outwardly appears quite healthy to me.
 It produces a full leaf canopy and a large amount of fruit each spring, which seem provide substantial ecosystem services and habitat values (particularly for songbirds).
 Since this vicinity lacks other mature deciduous trees of this size and structure, it seems that removing this tree could substantially degrade conditions for wildlife.
 Has this tree been assessed by a city arborist?
 And has consideration been given to revising the design of the carports to protect and retain this tree?

-variedthrush asked over 2 years ago
+variedthrush asked almost 3 years ago

 Thank you for your question and for sharing your personal knowledge of this tree.
 The City considers all applications for tree removals very carefully, taking into account different considerations such as their location, health, species, size and contribution to the local ecosystem.
 Though this tree may appear outwardly healthy, the City arborist has confirmed that over time, poor pruning has made this tree susceptible to disease and decay, and we are now starting to see signs of decline.
 As a result, the City feels that it would be best to request two new replacement trees in exchange for its removal.
 The size and species of these trees will be specified by the City arborist, who considers urban biodiversity and the suitability of trees to the local climate and context in his recommendations.